 Indeed, those thoughts are absolute; I am by no means, absolute.
 Over the years, I have developed all of those and continue to improve.
 No one will ever get to an absolute, but progress is always the right move.

 Still, independent I.T.
-Consulting is a main focus, but my own path is shifting like many others.
+Consulting is the main focus, but my own path is shifting like many others.
 I have become much more interested in ideas, problem solvers and companies with ideas that are interesting.
 I want to invest in those doing new, amazing things.
 I expect to hear many more elevator pitches before 2014 is done.